 She is also Fellow Lead of the Career Paths & Alternative Metrics Working Group (chaired by Henry Brady), which addresses the career paths available to data scientists within academia.

-Diya also facilitates opportunities for fellow researchers to develop their data science skills.
-She is currently Co-Director and Development Lead of Beyond Academia, a grad student and postdoc-run group whose mission is to encourage career exploration and help our peers nurture skills necessary to be competitive in their future careers.
-She is also an organizer of the 2017 CDIPS Data Science Workshop, which helps grad students and postdocs explore data science careers via mentored team projects, lectures, skills-based workshops, and company visits.
+Diya is formerly Co-Director and Development Lead of Beyond Academia, a grad student and postdoc-run group whose mission is to encourage career exploration and help their peers nurture skills necessary to be competitive in their future careers.
+She was also an organizer of the 2017 CDIPS Data Science Workshop, which helped grad students and postdocs explore data science careers via mentored team projects, lectures, skills-based workshops, and company visits.